Neosperience/backpack/README.md

 ### StopWatch ⏱️

 With `StopWatch`, you can measure the execution time of a code block, even repeatedly, and get statistics about the time spent on different invocations.
-You can use `StopWatch` for example to profile the inference time of your machine learning model, or your preprocessing or postprocessing functions.
+You can use `StopWatch`, for example, to profile the inference time of your machine learning model or your preprocessing or postprocessing functions.
 Stopwatches can be organized in a hierarchy, where the parent watch measures the summary of the time of child watches.

 Example usage: